 - 1. Instructors are expected to inform classes of the basis for determining final course grades within the first two weeks of the semester. - 2.
 Faculty members must be prepared to comment on the progress of first year students by mid-semester. - 3.
 No semester or final grade reported to the Office of the Registrar is changed (unless it is a clerical error) except by vote of the Recording Committee on recommendation of the instructor.
-Recorded grades cannot be changed on the basis of additional student work without prior approval of the Recording Committee. - 4.
-Course grades are defined as follows: A, the student has mastered the material of the course and has demonstrated exceptional critical skills and originality; B, the student has demonstrated a thorough and above average understanding of the material of the course; C, the student has demonstrated a thorough and satisfactory understanding of the material of the course; D, the student has demonstrated a marginally satisfactory understanding of the basic material of the course (only a limited number of D grades may be counted toward the requirements for graduation); F, the student has not demonstrated a satisfactory understanding of the basic material of the course.
-22
+Recorded grades cannot be changed on the basis of additional student work without prior approval of the Recording Committee.

-21 Revised per 2-23-98 memo to faculty from Calendar Committee, and faculty vote of 18 May 1998.
+&lt;sup>28 Revised per 2-23-98 memo to faculty from Calendar Committee, and faculty vote of 18 May 1998.

-- 5. Grades in regular courses are recorded as A, A-,B+,B,B-,C+,C,C-,D, Credit, or Fail.23 Grades in courses carried on a Credit/D/Fail basis are recorded as Credit, D, or Fail.24 Via the College's student information system, Polaris, the Office of the Registrar informs instructors of students enrolled on such a basis on class lists. - 6.
+- 4. Course grades are defined as follows: A, the student has mastered the material of the course and has demonstrated exceptional critical skills and originality; B, the student has demonstrated a thorough and above average understanding of the material of the course; C, the student has demonstrated a thorough and satisfactory understanding of the material of the course; D, the student has demonstrated a marginally satisfactory understanding of the basic material of the course (only a limited number of D grades may be counted toward the requirements for graduation); F, the student has not demonstrated a satisfactory understanding of the basic material of the course. - 5.
+Grades in regular courses are recorded as A, A-,B+,B,B-,C+,C,C-,D, Credit, or Fail.
+Grades in courses carried on a Credit/D/Fail basis are recorded as Credit, D, or Fail.
+Via the College's student information system, Polaris, the Office of the Registrar informs instructors of students enrolled on such a basis on class lists. - 6.
 Most departments require that all courses taken to satisfy requirements of the major or minor be taken for regular letter grades.
 Courses taken to fulfill the College's first-year seminar requirement must be graded with regular letter grades, and courses satisfying distribution and division requirements must also be taken for regular letter grades (unless CR, D, and F are the only grades given for the course).
 An independent study, collaborative study, or honors project must be graded with regular letter grades.
 No course may be changed from graded to Credit/D/Fail or vice versa after the sixth week of classes.
 If a student chooses the Credit/D/Fail option, a grade of Credit is given if the student produces work at the level of C- or above, a grade of D is given if the student produces work at a D level, and a grade of F is given otherwise.
 Students will receive course credit for work produced at the Credit or D level. - 7.
 In all cases of failing grades, instructors are asked to fill out an electronic failure card commenting briefly on the causes of failure.
 Cards should be submitted when grades are submitted or before. - 8.
 Students who receive a grade of D or F in a course may retake the course; both courses and both grades will appear on the transcript.
 However, only one course credit will be given for successful completion of a given course.
-For grades recorded prior to Fall 2013, only the first grade earned in a repeated course is counted in a student's GPA; beginning with grades recorded for Fall 2013, all grades earned in repeated courses are counted in a student's GPA.27 Most departments will not accept as prerequisites, or as satisfying the requirements of the major, courses for which a grade of D has been given; questions should be referred directly to the department chair.
-28 - 9.
-A grade of INC (Incomplete) may be given to a student who through illness or other extenuating circumstances has failed to fulfill the requirements of a course.
-Excuses are granted by the instructor and the Dean of Student Affairs acting jointly.
-At the time an Incomplete is agreed upon by the Dean and the instructor,
+For grades recorded prior to Fall 2013, only the first grade earned in a repeated course is counted in a student's GPA; beginning with grades recorded for Fall 2013, all grades earned in repeated courses are counted in a student's GPA.
+Most departments will not accept as prerequisites, or as satisfying the requirements of

-22 Grade definitions, see (97-2-3), approved by the faculty 3 February 1997.
+&lt;sup>29 Grade definitions, see (97-2-3), approved by the faculty 3 February 1997.